Takanu/Pelican/README.md

 * 1.5GB File Transfer
 * HTML5 Game Platform
 * Apps For Literally Everything (Tablets, Desktop, Smartwatches)
-* The fact that you can talk to someone without giving out your phone number through the magic of usernames like t.me/takanu (hey thats me).
+* The fact that you can talk to someone without giving out your phone number through the magic of usernames like [t.me/takanu](t.me/takanu) (hey thats me).
 * Channels where you can publish content to an unlimited number of followers

-Where bots are concerned though, Telegram offers an open and free API system where you can do all kinds of stuff from making bots to help schedule posts on a channel of yours to publishing your own online HTML5 games that are playable right inside the app (and since you’re using Vapor, you could manage all of that in one app!)
+Where bots are concerned though, Telegram offers an open and free API system where you can make bots for all kinds of tasks, from helping schedule channel posts to operating your own online HTML5 games that are playable inside the app (and since you’re using Vapor, you could conceivably manage everything in one app).

-So, what does Pelican do you ask?
+So, what does Pelican do?

 **Most Bot Types/Methods (Is this a feature?)**